mitre/fieldmanual/sphinx-docs/Plugin-library.md

 ## Builder

-The Builder plugin enables CALDERA to dynamically compile code segments into payloads that can be executed as abilities by implants.
+The Builder plugin enables Caldera to dynamically compile code segments into payloads that can be executed as abilities by implants.
 Currently, only C# is supported.

 See [Dynamically-Compiled Payloads](Dynamically-Compiled-Payloads.md) for examples on how to create abilities that leverage these payloads.